RaulSTeixeira/Azure-ETL-pipeline/README.md

 ## Data Load
 ### Serverless
 During the creation of the Synapse Analytics workspace is necessary to create or select a Data Lake Storage Gen2, serving as the primary storage account for the workspace, holding catalog data and metadata.
-Since i have selected the previously created Data Lake, where olympics data files are already stored, they automatically become acessible from synapse analytics.
+Since I have selected the previously created Data Lake, where olympics data files are already stored, they automatically become accessible from synapse analytics.

 Using the serverless SQL pool available by default in Synapse Analytics, it's a simple way to read the content and structure of the files from our datalake.